DFE-Digital/apply-for-teacher-training/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] This code does not rely on migrations in the same Pull Request
 - [ ] If this code includes a migration adding or changing columns, it also backfills existing records for consistency
 - [ ] If this code adds a column to the DB, decide whether it needs to be in analytics yml file or analytics blocklist
+- [ ] If this code adds a column that may include PII, the sanitise.sql script and 0025-protecting-personal-data-in-production-dump.md ADR have been updated.
 - [ ] API release notes have been updated if necessary
 - [ ] If it adds a significant user-facing change, is it documented in the [CHANGELOG](CHANGELOG.md)?
 - [ ] Required environment variables have been updated [added to the Azure KeyVault](/docs/environment-variables.md#deploy-pipeline)